psled/jse-decryptor/README.md

 ### Why:

 Because releasing a JavaScript source code as a plain text is not always the best idea.
-Inspiration taken from a [stackoveflow answer](http://stackoverflow.com/questions/5951302/node-js-code-protection).
+Inspiration taken from a [stackoverflow answer](http://stackoverflow.com/questions/5951302/node-js-code-protection).

 However, be aware that this is rather an unfinished proof of concept and security mockup than a real protection mechanism.
 If anybody really wants to discover your JavaScript source code he or she will easily do this, no matter how much effort you put into protecting it.